opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 !![](../assets/images/howto_identification.png)

-Tap on one of the listed feature to access its attributes.
+Tap on one of the listed features to access its attributes.

 1. Tap the *arrows* to scroll through all the identified features.
-2. Tap the *centre button* to center the map on the selected feature.
+2. Tap the *centre button* to centre the map on the selected feature.
 3. Tap the *edit button* to edit the attributes of the selected feature.
 4. Scroll through the *sub-menus* to access all the attributes.